wai12/bravo-kernel.github.io/source/_posts/2015-04-15-how-to-prefix-route-a-cakephp-3-rest-api.md

 [How to use a CakePHP 3 REST API](/2015/04/how-to-use-a-cakephp-3-rest-api/) we will implement a
 [Prefix Route](http://book.cakephp.org/3.0/en/development/routing.html#prefix-routing)
-so we can benefit of clean controller logic separation and limit access to our API resources through (only) ``/api`` prefixed URLs.
+so we can benefit from clean controller logic separation and limit access to our API resources through (only) ``/api`` prefixed URLs.

 ## Before We Begin